MicrosoftDocs/architecture-center/docs/guide/multitenant/service/aks-content.md

 For example, you can configure a separate storage class for each tenant and use this to strengthen isolation.
 If a storage class is shared, you should set a [reclaim policy of `Delete`](https://kubernetes.io/docs/concepts/storage/storage-classes/#reclaim-policy) to ensure that a persistent volume cannot be reused across different namespaces.

 Pods can request storage using a [persistent volume claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 A persistent volume claim is a namespaced resource, which enables isolating portions of the storage system and dedicating it to tenants within the shared Kubernetes cluster.
 However, it is important to note that a PersistentVolume is a cluster-wide resource and has a lifecycle independent of workloads and namespaces.

+For more information, see [Storage isolation](https://kubernetes.io/docs/concepts/security/multi-tenancy/#storage-isolation) under Kubernetes documentation.

 ### Node isolation